IliyaKarac/iot-assignment-2/README.md

 TABLE OF CONTENTS--------------------------------------------------------------------------------------------------------------
-The code for the sensot is in the fallSensor folder located in the root directory The enc folder is in the root directory, it has the configuration of the needed environment for the api The fall_detection folder holds the server and supporting files Fall_detection project holds the fall_detection configuration, the application called home page, the database, and the manage file
+The code for the sensor is in the fallSensor folder located in the root directory The enc folder is in the root directory, it has the configuration of the needed environment for the api The fall_detection folder holds the server and supporting files Fall_detection project holds the fall_detection configuration, the application called home page, the database, and the manage file
-Fall_detection is configured with the proper url paths and suporting libraries The database holds the user information
+Fall_detection is configured with the proper url paths and supporting libraries The database holds the user information
 The manage.py is used in the command line to run the server among other crucial commands The Homepage application holds the admin page, the homepage, the database model,the serializer class that makes the RESTful api, and the necessary views